PaddlePaddle/PaddleX/docs_new_en/module_usage/tutorials/cv_modules/vehicle_detection_en.md

 For more information on using PaddleX's single-model inference API, refer to the [PaddleX Single-Model Python Script Usage Instructions](../../instructions/model_python_API.md).

 ## IV.
 Custom Development
 If you are seeking higher accuracy from existing models, you can use PaddleX's custom development capabilities to develop better vehicle detection models.
 Before using PaddleX to develop vehicle detection models, please ensure that you have installed the PaddleDetection plugin for PaddleX.
-The installation process can be found in the [PaddleX Local Installation Guide](../../../installation/installation.md).
+The installation process can be found in the [PaddleX Local Installation Guide](../../../installation/installation_en.md).

 ### 4.1 Data Preparation
-Before model training, you need to prepare a dataset for the corresponding task module.
-PaddleX provides a data verification function for each module, and **only data that passes the verification can be used for model training**.
-Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
-If you wish to use private datasets for subsequent model training, refer to the [PaddleX Object Detection Task Module Data Annotation Tutorial](../../../data_annotations/cv_modules/object_detection.md).

-### 4.1 Data Preparation
 Before model training, you need to prepare a dataset for the specific task module.
 PaddleX provides a data validation function for each module, and **only data that passes validation can be used for model training**.
 Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
-If you wish to use a private dataset for model training, refer to [PaddleX Object Detection Task Module Data Annotation Tutorial](../../../data_annotations/cv_modules/object_detection.md).
+If you wish to use a private dataset for model training, refer to [PaddleX Object Detection Task Module Data Annotation Tutorial](../../../data_annotations/cv_modules/object_detection_en.md).

 #### 4.1.1 Demo Data Download
 You can download the demo dataset to a specified folder using the following commands: